codefuse-ai/Awesome-Code-LLM/README.md

 - "Enhancing Computer Programming Education with LLMs: A Study on Effective Prompt Engineering for Python Code Generation" [2024-07] [[paper](https://arxiv.org/abs/2407.05437)]

+- "How Novice Programmers Use and Experience ChatGPT when Solving Programming Exercises in an Introductory Course" [2024-07] [[paper](https://arxiv.org/abs/2407.20792)]

 ## 8. Datasets

 ### 8.1 Pretraining